COOLER, LESS HUMID AIR - FOR A FEW DAYS

 Your First Alert Weather Forecast:

-Scattered storms popped up Wednesday afternoon and will shut down quickly as sunset approaches.
-The rest of the night will be dry.

-A cold front will pass through early Thursday.
-It should be a quiet frontal passage with only a stray shower expected.
-A northeast breeze picks up behind the front... bringing some cooler, drier air that will linger for a couple of days.
-The humidity will drop over the course of Thursday and highs will stay in the lower half of the 70s.
+A cold front passed through early this morning.
+It was a quiet frontal passage but this afternoon we will see puffy cumulus clouds, a few of which could squeeze out some showers or storms in central Wisconsin this afternoon.
+Aside from that, a northeast breeze has picked up behind the front... bringing some cooler, drier air that will linger for a couple of days.
+The humidity will drop over the course of the day and highs will stay in the mid 70s for most.
 Friday will be comfortable and mostly sunny with a morning low in the 50s and highs in the middle to upper 70s.
 Enjoy the comfortable break, because it doesn’t last long.

 Your Independence Day weekend is looking more and more summer-like.
 It will turn hotter and the humidity begins to creep up beginning Saturday.
-Highs should be in the upper half of the 80s Saturday afternoon with some lower 90s possible on the Fourth.
+Highs should be in the upper 80s and some low 90s are also possible on the Fourth.
 Given the muggier feel, temperatures at night will stay warm... generally in the upper half of the 60s.
 The weekend should be dry, but storm chances increase by Monday afternoon.
 Some rain and stormy periods may also linger Tuesday into Wednesday.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.